COVID-19 Recommended Practices for Forestry Industry Operations

 If you have any forestry specific questions in relation to COVID-19 please send them to DAFCOVID19Enquiries@daf.qld.gov.au.

 COVID-19 may impact your ability to source workers.
 While there may still be numerous overseas workers available, significant disruption to seasonal worker numbers could occur in various regions.
-See the Queensland Government's workforce availability fact sheet for advice on how to source workers if your normal channels don't work.
+See the Queensland Government's workforce availability fact sheet and refer to Business Queensland's advice here on how to source workers if your normal channels don't work.

 Supply of personal protective equipment (PPE)